vivek1986/RealMe2Pro_KnowledgeBase/README.md

 #### Method 2:

-- After turning off the phone, press and hold the [Power button] and the [Volume Down button] at the same time.
+- _**After turning off the phone**_, press and hold the [Power button] and the [Volume Down button] at the same time.
 After the phone vibrates, release it, and the phone will automatically enter Recovery mode.

 1. After entering Recovery mode, select the language first. ("English")